Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Among our 12 picks for the best credit card processors, Worldpay is one of just four with an interchange-plus pricing model.
 (The others are Helcim, U.S. Bank and North Payments.)
 With interchange-plus pricing, you pay the card networks’ interchange fees plus Worldpay’s fixed markup.
 We like that Worldpay offers this model since most experts recommend it for small businesses.

-In our conversation with a Worldpay sales representative, we learned about the brand’s Fee Assist program.
-With Fee Assist, most of your processing fees are passed on to customers.
-The customer pays up to 3 percent in processing charges, while you pay only 0.50 percent.
-For a $50 transaction, this meant we would pay just $0.25.
+In our conversation with a Worldpay sales representative, we learned about their Cash Discounts and Fee Surcharging programs.
+In these programs, most of your processing fees are passed on to customers.
+For example, with Fee Surcharging, the customer pays up to 4 percent in processing charges.

 TipBottom line